rheav24/-Project-Repo/README.md

 Team Members: Jocelyn DeHenzel, Rhea Vyragaram, Vinindi Withanage, Kayla Fuentes
 Roles:
 Jocelyn DeHenzel- I helped to use AI to create initial functions, created and wrote the README file, and update GitHub commits reguarly.
+Vinindi Withanage - I edited some of the errors in the code.
 Problem Statement: College students often struggle with keeping track of their assignments due to outside commitments such as jobs and clubs.